 1. To remove the excess starch from the rice grains, place them in a fine mesh colander and rinse with cold water until the water runs clear.

 I started giving ragi cereal to my baby when he was 6 months old.
 He liked it a lot and after one year was happily munching other ragi dishes that I made for him.
-Ragi is rich in iron and calcium and an excellent source of protein that makes it an ideal weaning food for babies.
+Ragi for babies is rich in iron and calcium.
+It is an excellent source of protein that makes it an ideal weaning food for little ones.
 Easy to digest, it is also rich in fiber that makes it a filling food for babies.